Shawn-Xihao-Wu/Book-Reading-Tracker-in-Java-CPSC-210/README.md

 ### Phase 4: Task 3

 One design problem in the final version of my project could be the lack of cohesion; one class often takes on too many responsibilities.
-Looking closely, one can notice that my user stories revolve around two groups of functionalities:

-1) something to do with book genres, and
-2) something to do with reading progress
+Looking closely, one can notice that my user stories revolve around two groups of functionalities: 1) something to do with book genres, and 2) something to do with reading progress.

 However, if one looks into my `model` package, one can only find two relevant classes: `Book` and `Bookshelf`.
 This means that I have crammed those two groups of functionalities into those two classes, resulting in a lack of cohesion.